katie-hughes/brne_social_nav/README.md

 ```
 ### Arguments
 * `lang`: Choose `PYTHON` or `C++` for the main BRNE algorithm node.
 Currently, only `PYTHON` is supported.
 * `sim_odom`: simulate the odometry updates of the robot using dead reckoning.
+You can use this for simple tests of the BRNE algorithm if you're not connected to the robot.
 * `sim_ped`: simulate a static pedestrian 1m ahead of the starting location.

 ## ROS 2 Packages
 - [brne_py](brne_py) - A python implementation of the BRNE algorithm